API¶

 -

-This stops two elements of streaming through in an interval shorter than the provided value.
+- Limit the flow of data - This stops two elements of streaming through in an interval shorter than the provided value. - Parameters

 - interval: float